On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 News & Notes

-School of Radiology Residents On Track to Become Industry Leaders
+U-M Radiology Residents On Track to Become Leaders in the Field

 By Nikolas Charles